rubys/bootstrap/bylaws.md

 (iii)    Adopting or recommending to the Members an agreement of merger or consolidation;

 (iv)     Approving or recommending to the Members the sale, lease or exchange of all or substantially all
-         of the JS Foundation’s property and assets;
+         of the $FOUNDATION's property and assets;

-(v)      Approving or recommending to the Members the dissolution, liquidation or winding up of the JS
-         Foundation or a revocation of any such dissolution, liquidation or winding up;
+(v)      Approving or recommending to the Members the dissolution, liquidation or winding up of the $FOUNDATION or a revocation of any such dissolution, liquidation or winding up;

 (vi)     Establishing any new committee of the Board of Directors or committee of the Members;